knowledge-production/forge/collections/_tutorials/command-line.md

 - hackable
 - fun

-**integrate the command line into your daily routine to manipulate files and folders, to launch applications, and for simple system-related scripting as an advanced replacement for your finder (file explorer) and spotlight**
+Integrate the command line into your daily routine to manipulate files and folders, to launch applications, and for simple system-related scripting as an advanced replacement for your finder (file explorer) and spotlight.

 ## Shell